LowLevel01/lowlevel01.github.io/index.md

 I'm Zakariaa Hamid, a cybersecurity student at INPT, Morocco.
-I am also a CTF player.
+I am also a CTF player and a competitive programmer.
 I love malware analysis and exploit development.
-I'll be writing about a variety of subjects in the field of cybersecurity.
+I'll be writing about a variety of subjects in the field of cybersecurity and competitive programming.